Healthcare in China: Medicare sustainability issues

+Hospitals refusing patients on regular national medicare

-In 2010, to prevent the loss of medical insurance funds caused by fraudulent insurance and large prescriptions, Jinan City began to assess the total hospital expenses and number of visits, and the medical insurance pooling fund for overspending will not be paid.
-Hospitals began to put pressure on doctors to deduct the income of departments and doctors if they exceeded the limit.
-Therefore, this practice leads to the department rejecting medical insurance patients as soon as the quota is full."
-The most willing to accept patients are self-funded patients, public-funded medical patients, and medical insurance patients in monopoly industries such as finance and electricity.
-The average age of their employees is low, the rate of medical treatment is low, and the ability to pay funds is strong, and they are unwilling to accept local ordinary medical insurance patients.
-According to reports, in 2016, the Second Xiangya Hospital of Central South University in Hunan, Kunming Children's Hospital, and the 82nd Army Hospital of the Chinese People's Liberation Army in Baoding 2019 also refused to accept medical insurance patients.
+In 2010, to prevent the loss of medical insurance funds caused by fraudulent insurance and high-priced prescriptions, Jinan City began to assess the total hospital expenses, number of outpatient visits, and the medical insurance pooling fund for overspending will not be paid.
+Hospitals began to put pressure on doctors by deducting the income of departments and doctors if they exceeded the limit.
+Therefore, this practice led to the department rejecting medical insurance patients as soon as the quota is full.
+The hospital is most willing to accept patients such as self-funded patients, public-funded medical patients, and patients who receive health care from monopoly industries such as finance and electricity.
+The average age of employees in these industries are low, and so are the rates for their medical treatment.
+However, they are more capable of paying for their medical costs because of their insurance coverage through employment.
+As a result, hospitals were less willing to accept local patients who receive regular medical insurance.
+In 2016, the Second Xiangya Hospital of Central South University in Hunan, Kunming Children's Hospital, and the 82nd Army Hospital of the Chinese People's Liberation Army in Baoding 2019 also refused to accept patients who were on medicare.

-In 2020, the Hebei Provincial Medical Security Bureau issued the "Notice on Preventing Medical Insurance Designated Medical Institutions to Prevaricate and Refuse to Accept Insured Persons", requiring medical security departments at all levels to conscientiously do a good job in the enjoyment of medical security benefits for insured persons during the end of the year, and resolutely put an end to prevarication and refusal The behavior of insured persons.
+In 2020, the Hebei Provincial Medical Security Bureau issued the "Notice on Preventing Medical Insurance Designated Medical Institutions to Prevaricate and Refuse to Accept Insured Persons", requiring medical security departments at all levels to conscientiously do a good job in ensuring the enjoyment of medical security benefits for insured persons during the end of the year, and resolutely put an end to prevarication and refusal of patients who received medicare.